anonaddy/addy.io/source/faq.md

 If you cancel your subscription it will remain active until the end of your current billing cycle, you will still be able to use your paid plan features until the billing cycle ends.

 A few days before your billing cycle ends you will receive an email letting you know the steps you need to take to prevent the loss of any emails.
-Shortly after ending the following will happen:
+Shortly after your subscription ends the following will happen:

 * Any custom domains will be **deactivated**
 * Any additional usernames will be **deactivated**